imkoushik22/P2Prider/README.md

 1. Open terminal in directory.
 2. g++ p2p.cpp
 3. ./a.out
-Please use the following login credentials for using the functions:
+\nPlease use the following login credentials for using the functions:
 Rider Users(aadhar, userid):
 1. 452368, sachet
 2. 214567, koushik